moh4mm4dsh4h1d/Tour-and-Travels/README.md

 # Tour-and-Travels
-This is a Tour and Travel website  using HTML% , CSS and JavaScript
+This is a Tour and Travel website